PlatanoV3rde/pixel-task-types-fork-java11/README.md

 ```

 ### Fishing Pokémon
-Progress is made by catching Pokémon when fishing.
+Progress is made by reeling in Pokémon when fishing.
 #### Simple Example
 Catch 10 Pokémon when fishing
 ```yml